TMD20/PT-Muxer/README.md

 Blutopia has a decent validator for checking if a remux is valid.
 It not 100 percent but gives a general Idea

+## AnimeBytes

+Default Language is english and japanese

+Every lossless track will be converted to flac

+The first and second english sub tracks will be compared.
+The smallest one is assumed to be forced, and this track will be set to default with the forced flag on